 Bucketing/Binning

 Bucketing or binning gets used to change a numeric series into fixed, categorical ranges, say, from {2,5,8…} to {2-5, 6-9, 10-13…}.
 Take, for example, the seasonal fluctuations in consumer prices.
 Bucketing/binning lets us isolate noisy data and look at long-term averages.
-The focus away from short-term volatility provides a truer picture of price trends over time.
+Focusing away from short-term volatility provides a more accurate picture of price trends.

 Data Aggregation

 Data aggregation is a process that searches, gathers, summarizes, and presents data in different reports.
-For example, you have a list of male and female employees and their salaries, and you want to know the total male salaries compared to the total female salaries.
-You can aggregate the list by male and female, then sum up the total salaries for each group.
+For example, you have a list of male and female employees and their salaries, and you want to know the total male wages compared to the total female salaries.
+You can aggregate the list by male and female, then sum up the total wages for each group.

 You can use a business intelligence platform to perform data aggregations based on the insights decision-makers need, or you can perform manual aggregations by coding in SQL.